ANEESH KUDRIMOTI- MARCH 22, 2023

 (2.1) Data Cleaning and Collection

 My paper primarily relies on the metadata of the NBER working paper series, which contains details such as titles, coauthors, abstracts, and dates of NBER working papers from 1973 to 2023, and is publicly accessible.
-NBER working papers are particularly well-suited for this study due to three key reasons: (1) they are working papers, which means the actual collaboration necessary for the paper occurred close to their publication date, rather than years earlier, (2) they are authored by at least one NBER affiliate, thereby ensuring their credibility, and (3) all the papers are related to Economics, which is the main focus of this research.
-I was able to access this data as a result of a blog article written by Economist Alex Albright.
-This article focused on the data surrounding publications in Economics and provides some interesting descriptive analysis related to this issue.
-Here is a look at the first few rows of the raw dataset:
+NBER working papers are particularly well-suited for this study due to three key reasons: (1) they are working papers, which means the actual collaboration necessary for the paper occurred close to their publication date, rather than years earlier, (2) they are authored by at least one NBER affiliate, thereby ensuring their credibility, and (3) all the papers are related to economics, which is the main focus of this research.
+I was able to access this data thanks to a blog article written by economist Alex Albright.
+This article focuses on publication metadata of NBER working papers and provides some intriguing descriptive analysis of this data (Albright, 2021).

-Given that 1,200 working papers each year are published in the NBER working series every year, the data set contains nearly 33,000 entries of 41 variables.
-As such, I seeked to clean the raw data to obtain the necessary information related to my overarching research question.
+Given that nearly 1200 working papers are published in the NBER working series every year, the data set contains nearly 33,000 entries of 41 variables.
+As such, I seeked to clean the raw data in R-Studio to obtain the necessary information related to my overarching research question.

 The potential implications of this metric are twofold: One possible implication is that due to lockdown measures, NBER affiliates may no longer be able to work with colleagues in close proximity.
 As a result, their communication networks may expand outside of the university where they work and potentially reach other universities.
-This is because the cost of communication with a researcher at their university becomes equal to the cost of communicating with a researcher in any other location, as proximity is no longer a factor.
+This is because the cost of communication with a researcher at their university becomes virtually equal to the cost of communicating with a researcher in any other location, as proximity is no longer a factor.
 This would be reflected as a higher expected distance between co authors after lockdown measures are instituted.
-On the other hand, there are factors mentioned in the literature—such as gender disparities, a reliance on past coauthorship networks, and varying demand across disciplines—that have the potential to actually diminish collaboration as a whole.
+On the other hand, there are factors mentioned in the literature—such as gender disparities in pandemic-era familial and childcare responsibilities, diminished in-person interactions at events such as conferences, and a reduced ability to conduct research in fieldwork-driven subfields —that have the potential to actually diminish collaboration as a whole.
 This would be reflected as a lower expected distance between coauthors after the pandemic.
-Thus, this metric has limited bias in that it accounts for both possibilities and can thus act as a proxy for collaboration.
+Thus, this metric accounts for both possibilities and provides a strong proxy for collaboration.

 (2.2) Research Design + Modeling